18 Content Marketing Blogs Even Publishers Can Learn From

-Do you hope to take your content strategy to the next level?
-Or are you having trouble with a particular aspect of distribution?
-Are you wondering on which platforms you should be present?
+Are you hoping to take your content strategy to the next level?
+Or are you currently struggling with a particular aspect of your distribution strategy?
+Are you wondering which platforms you should be on?

 Why not check out brands and companies that also produce a lot of content?

-Furthermore, if you’re facing a new, seemingly big challenge, there’s always someone you can get fresh inspiration from.
+Also, if you're facing a new, seemingly big challenge - there's always someone to get fresh inspiration from.

-So, why not think outside the box?
-And take a closer look at some fantastic marketing blogs.
-There are numerous marketing experts who specialise in various digital niches, including:
+So why not look outside your own box?
+Over to the marketing bloggers, for example.
+There are numerous marketing experts who specialize in various digital niches, including.

 - Content Marketing,